16 July 2020

 We showcase an outstanding team of entrepreneurs who are looking to raise capital for their venture.
 They have gone through an extensive coaching from our experienced coaches and these founders are eager to present their venture to the entrepreneurial community at this event.

-Join us at this meeting to ask questions, keep pace with local entrepreneurs, and connect with people who support the local start-up community.
-This month we have two presenters.
+Join us at this ONLINE meeting to ask questions, keep pace with local entrepreneurs, and connect with people who support the local start-up community.

 NEF Pitch Pit

 Four entrepreneurs will each give a four-minute pitch of their business idea to a panel of investor judges in a “Shark Tank” format.
 Prototypes and visual aids are encouraged but no Power Point presentations.
 After each pitch, the judges will give detailed feedback and score the business.
 At the end of the evening, the person with the highest score will receive a $250 cash prize plus all additional prize money provided by the audience.